wagtail/wagtail/docs/advanced_topics/images/standardizing_renditions.rst

 ----------------------

-Following are two examples showing how to use these newly standardized filter specs in your templates and in your python code.
+Following are two examples showing how to use these newly standardized filter specs in your templates and in your Python code.

 In the templates
 ^^^^^^^^^^^^^^^^